aechaves/eiffel-16384/README.md

 -------------

 [2048] [2048] is a popular web game created by [Gabriele Cirulli] [gabriele], where you must combine tiles of the same number repeatedly until you get a tile with the number 2048.
 The 16384 variant changes the board from 4x4 to 8x8, and changes the winning condition: you have to get a tile with the number 16384.
-This variant is writtten by [Name] [name] and can also be played online [here] [16384].
+This variant can be played online [here] [16384].

 Goals
 -----